SharonBrizinov/wirecov/README.md

 - Tagged as `wirecov-tshark:{version}` (or `wirecov-tshark:{commit}` for commits)

 **Container** (ephemeral, fresh per run):
-- Clears `.gcda` counters → runs tshark on pcaps → captures lcov
+- Clears `.gcda` counters → runs tshark on pcaps (2 passes each) → captures lcov
 - Writes results to bind-mounted `/output`
 - Auto-deleted on exit (`--rm`)